Skip to main content

 Can I bridge assets like BTC or ETH to Zano?

 Yes.
 Zano supports cross-chain bridging, allowing users to move assets from other blockchains into the Zano ecosystem and benefit from its privacy features.
-One of the bridges that has integrated Zano is Confidential Layer, a protocol built on the Bridgeless L1 blockchain that enables seamless, decentralized, and non-custodial bridging between various blockchains (like Ethereum and Bitcoin) and privacy chains like Zano.
+One of the bridges that has integrated Zano is Confidential Layer, a protocol built on the Bridgeless L1 blockchain that enables decentralized, non-custodial bridging between various blockchains (like Ethereum and Bitcoin) and privacy chains like Zano.
 It allows users to move assets like BTC, BCH, and EVM tokens into privacy-focused environments.

 This means users can upgrade their favorite crypto assets with the privacy and security of the Zano blockchain, bringing massive utility to Zano's ecosystem.